Types of Monitoring and Recording Solutions

 Call recording using a Unified CM-controlled voice gateway supports additional call types other than the ones described above.
 For details, refer to the latest version of the Cisco Unified Communications Manager Features and Services Guide , available at

 NoteInvoking media forking from a voice gateway produces two RTP streams, and if silent monitoring is required, the application is responsible for mixing the streams.
-Invoking media forking from a voice gateway produces two RTP streams, and if silent monitoring is required, the application is responsible for mixing the streams.

 Figure 25-3 illustrates the basic setup for call recording using a voice gateway controlled by Unified CM.
 Cisco Unified CM and the voice gateway are connected through a recording-enabled SIP trunk.
 Unified CM registers with the UC Gateway Services API in the gateway through the HTTP interface.
 This enables Unified CM to receive call event notifications for all calls passing through the gateway and to decide when to start or stop the recording.
 Depending on the recording option configured, when a gateway call is connected with an end user on the phone, Unified CM might notify the gateway immediately to fork the media or wait for the user indication to start the recording before notifying the gateway.
 Unified CM notifies the gateway to stop forking the media upon user indication to stop the recording, or the gateway automatically stops the recording upon call termination.
 The requests to start or stop the recording are sent over the HTTP interface using the Extended Media Forking (XMF) API.